Archive for August, 2013

 Herbs that are drying, drawing, and constricting to help create a barrier for healing.
 Look for that “puckered” feeling.
-Topical astringents can be used to ease inflamed bug bites and burns, help pull out splinters or infection from a wound, dry out oozing rashes and sores, tighten tissue and gums, tone the skin, and stop bleeding.
+Topical astringents can be used to ease inflamed bug bites and burns, help pull out splinters or infection from a wound, dry out oozing sores, tighten tissue and gums, tone the skin, and stop bleeding.
 Internally, astringents work to help tone mucus membranes and dry up conditions of excess, like diarrhea, too much urine, or profuse sweating.

 A few astringent herbs:

 Herbs often with volatile essential oils that present strong aromas.
 Most often used to stimulate the digestive system, reproductive system, and disinfect the respiratory tract, or help expectorate the lungs.
 Some aromatics are also excreted through the urinary tract or the skin.